 Leslie Drewitz wrote an interesting piece entitled Introducing Genealogy to the Un-inducted.
 She did a great job sharing small ways she shares genealogy to those who are borderline in their involvement or young.

-Her ideas a nice and I wish to expand upon them so you have a wealth of ways to introduce family history to the "Ugh, dead people crowd."
+Her ideas a nice and I wish to expand upon them, so you have a wealth of ways to introduce family history to the "Ugh, dead people crowd."

 1. Share a story:

 Many people love stories, even if the stories are not about their own family members.
 I often share the story of my Great-Grandma Evaline Peak and her two Carls.
 It's a touching story of why I want to meet a dead relative and talk to her about her losses and how she overcame them.
-When I discuss family history in terms of stories with total strangers or professed genealogy haters, they are moved.
+When I discuss family history regarding stories with total strangers or professed genealogy haters, they are moved.
 What they do next depends on what needs to be done in their family.

-2. "Today's memories are tomorrow's family history"
+2. "Today's memories are tomorrow's family history."

 If they are still uninterested in long dead people, then invite them to capture and preserve the memories of their parents, grandparents, and children.
-Many people would gladly do family history if it's about those they know and love.
+Many people will gladly do family history if it's about those they know and love.

 |After photographing this treasure, I no|